Durag: Early usage

 The Merriam-Webster online dictionary places the earliest usage of do-rag in 1968.

 History

-In the 1930s, during the Harlem Renaissance and Great Depression, the durag was used to maintain hairstyles.

-During the black pride movement of the 1960s and '70s, durags became a fashion statement.
+During the Black Pride movement of the 1960s and '70s, durags became a fashion statement.
 In the 1990s, durags were further popularized by rappers like Jay-Z, Nelly, and 50 Cent.
-The popularity of rappers such as A$AP Ferg and the waves hairstyle have re-stimulated the use of durags.
+The popularity of rappers such as A$AP Ferg and the waves hairstyle have re-popularized the use of durags.

 In popular culture

 The 1974 song "Uncle Remus," cowritten by Frank Zappa and George Duke, includes the lyric, "I can't wait till my Fro is full-grown / I'll just throw 'way my Doo-Rag at home."

 American singer and bassist Thundercat's album It Is What It Is features the song entitled "Dragonball Durag".
 The lyrics references the headwear as the title piece to impress women.
 The durag referenced has a pattern taken from popular Japanese television cartoon Dragon Ball.

 Rapper Royce da 5'9" has a song on the 2020 album The Allegory entitled "Rhinestone Doo Rag".

 Rihanna wore a durag on the cover of the British Vogue, which marked a milestone of durags as seen as a fashion symbol.

 The character of Leon Black on Curb Your Enthusiasm is famous for wearing his durag on the show.

 In 2021, contestant Symone wore an outfit with a durag, which extended to a train, on the thirteenth season of RuPaul's Drag Race.

 The rapper Baby Keem, with a feature from Travis Scott, released a single in 2021 with the name "durag activity".

 Kvarforth, frontman of the Swedish depressive suicidal black metal band Shining, is known to wear a durag as part of his onstage look, in contrast to the corpse paint traditionally synonymous with black metal.